-- 4.1 The rules on jurisdiction are laid down in Articles 5 to 12 of the 2000 Convention. - 4.2 The rules on jurisdiction, contained in Chapter II of the 2000 Convention and analysed in the following Chapters, form a complete and closed system which applies as an integral whole to Contracting Parties.
-This "complete and closed system" does not allow for conflicting jurisdictions among Contracting Parties and, as an "integral whole", may necessitate coordination between competent authorities when taking, assuming or transferring jurisdiction under the Convention.
-Through such coordination, only one competent authority may take jurisdiction at a given time, over a specific matter, thus avoiding conflicting decisions.
-Therefore, uUnder the Convention, competent authorities are not authorised to exercise jurisdiction over an adult that habitually resides in another Contracting Party if such jurisdiction is not provided for in the text of the Convention (i.e., in Arts 5, 6, 7, 8, 9, 10 and 11).
-157 - 4.3 Where the habitual residence of the adult is in a non-Contracting Party, additional bases of jurisdiction may be applied by the competent authorities of a Contracting Party in accordance with their non-Convention domestic rules.
-In such cases, other Contracting Parties are not bound to recognise the measures of protection taken under these bases of jurisdiction, which are not provided for in the 2000 Convention.158 - B. When do the authorities of a Contracting Party have jurisdiction to take measures of protection? - 4.4 While the Convention outlines which Contracting Party has jurisdiction, it does not determine which authority within that Contracting Party is competent.
-This is a matter to be determined by domestic laws. - 4.5 Primary jurisdiction is attributed to the competent authorities of the State of the habitual residence of the adult or, in the case of refugees and internationally displaced persons or adults whose habitual residence cannot be established, the presence of the adult.
-161 - 4.6 Concurrent subsidiary jurisdiction 162 is given to the competent authorities of the State of the nationality of the adult.
-163 In addition, those Contracting Parties having primary jurisdiction under Article 5 or Article 6 may consent to another complementary jurisdiction taking measures.
+- 4.1 The rules on jurisdiction are laid down in Articles 5 to 12 of the 2000 Convention. - 4.2 The rules on jurisdiction, contained in Chapter II of the 2000 Convention and analysed in the following Chapters, form a complete and closed system which applies as an integral whole to Contracting Parties.145 This "complete and closed system" does not allow for conflicting jurisdictions among Contracting Parties and, as an "integral whole", may necessitate coordination between competent authorities when taking, assuming or transferring jurisdiction under the Convention.146 Through such coordination, only one competent authority may take jurisdiction at a given time, over a specific matter, thus avoiding conflicting decisions.147 Under the Convention, competent authorities are not authorised to exercise jurisdiction over an adult that habitually resides in another Contracting Party if such jurisdiction is not provided for in the text of the Convention (i.e., in Arts 5, 6, 7, 8, 9, 10 and 11).148 - 4.3 Where the habitual residence of the adult is in a non-Contracting Party, additional bases of jurisdiction may be applied by the competent authorities of a Contracting Party in accordance with their non-Convention domestic rules.
+In such cases, other Contracting Parties are not bound to recognise the measures of protection taken under these bases of jurisdiction, which are not provided for in the 2000 Convention.149 - B. When do the authorities of a Contracting Party have jurisdiction to take measures of protection? - 4.4 While the Convention outlines which Contracting Party has jurisdiction, it does not determine which authority within that Contracting Party is competent.
+This is a matter to be determined by domestic laws. - 4.5 Primary jurisdiction150 is attributed to the competent authorities of the State of the habitual residence of the adult151 or, in the case of refugees and internationally displaced persons or adults whose habitual residence cannot be established, the presence of the adult.152 - 4.6 Concurrent subsidiary jurisdiction 153 is given to the competent authorities of the State of the nationality of the adult.
+154 In addition, these Contracting Party having primary jurisdiction under Article 5 or 6 may consent to the competent authority of another Contracting Party that has the transfer of jurisdiction to another Contracting Party under Article 8 of the Convention.
 The request for a transfer of jurisdiction can take place on the motion of the